rajeshvkothari/oom/README.md

    * [Steps To Verify Deployed Tosca Models](#Steps-To-Verify-Deployed-Tosca-Models)
 <!--te-->

-## Introduction(TBD)
+## Introduction (TBD)

-  This page is describe step to follow to create necessary environment for deploying tosca models including pre & post deployment and verification steps.
+  This page is describing step to follow to create necessary environment for deploying tosca models including pre & post deployment and verification steps.

 ## Pre Deployment Steps